Preparing For Your Radiology Visit

-Knowing what to expect at your child’s appointment can ease concerns and help your visit go more smoothly.
+Knowing what to expect at your child’s radiology appointment can ease concerns and help your visit go more smoothly.
 Please call us if you have any questions after reading the following information.

 Appointment times to meet your needs

-Depending on the imaging study your doctor orders, we should be able to accommodate your child within 48 hours or even the same day at either our Main Campus or King of Prussia Specialty Care Center.
+Depending on the imaging study your doctor orders, we should be able to accommodate your child within 48 hours or even the same day at either our Philadelphia Campus or King of Prussia Specialty Care Center.

 Your child's physician will either schedule the test for you or will give you a prescription for the test so you can schedule it yourself.
 You may also need a doctor’s referral, depending on your insurance.